adrianiainlam/facial-landmarks-for-cubism/README.md

        git clone --recurse-submodules https://github.com/adrianiainlam/facial-landmarks-for-cubism.git

-3. To build the library only:
+3. To build the library only: (Skip this step if you want to build the example program.
+It will be done automatically.)

        cd <path of the git repo>
        ./build.sh